 I can recall, years ago, watching Rachel cry real tears over a burn hole in her green dress while, just outside the door, completely naked children withered from the holes burning in their empty stomachs, and I seriously wondered if Rachel’s heart were the size of a thimble.
 (430)

 At 50, she’s even more shallow.
 I can hear the apologists already: “Of course Rachel doesn’t change—that’s how she is!”
 It’s true that a lack of development is a sort of development, but everyone is static in this family.
-Maybe it can be chalked up to bad genes—the kids all sprouted from the 1D Nathan Price—but it seems more a flaw in the writing.
+Maybe it can be chalked up to bad genes—the kids all sprouted from the one-dimensional Nathan Price—but it seems more a flaw in the writing.
 After all, if the kids displayed complicated thinking, their roles and the resultant lessons might be too subtle to catch.
 Kingsolver wants to hit you over the head with her point.
 The book reads like a fable with everyone in their role and demonstrating a basic lesson.

 Some of these lessons, though well-intentioned, become problematic.
 After one of the daughters marries an African man, she becomes increasingly uncomfortable with her heritage.
 Rather than wrestle with the complication that her white skin sets her apart, as does her American identity, she claims to come from a country that “no longer exists” and is perennially surprised and irritated to be seen as white: “Do they not hear me hollering over the fence at my sons every day in the habitual, maternal accents of a native-born fishwife?
 The sight of my foreign skin seems to freeze their sensibilities.”
 (472) She identifies with the too-common plight of watching her children grow thin with hunger, but she doesn’t fear losing a child to preventable illness because her children were immunized on a trip to America.
 She also relies on her mother for well-placed bribes and pleas to Amnesty International to secure her husband’s early release from prison.
 She’s American when it’s convenient and African when she wants to be pure.
 She resents the privilege of her fellow Americans when she returns to the States, yet she can’t see her own in Africa.
 This would be less of an issue if she weren’t Kingsolver’s voice in the book to speak against U.S. and European meddling in Africa.
 As is, her lack of self-awareness and endless self-congratulations are tedious.